 A Fun and Simple Way to Enjoy Mobile Wallpapers

-Freshbacks gets the job done.
+Freshbacks [No Longer Available] gets the job done.
 It grabs beautiful wallpapers off the Internet and randomly rotates them on your device.
 It also manages to look good while doing it, fairly credit original creators, and introduce an interesting “social payment” model.
 All in all, a simple and capable app that deserves some love from the Android community.

 Do you have a better way of randomizing wallpapers on your device?
 Is there anything you’re really missing with Freshbacks?
 Let me know in the comments.